 Ancillary data sets are defined as external data sets that are required as inputs to SMAP retrieval algorithms in the generation of the standard L2/3 products.
 Ancillary data needed by the SMAP mission fall into two categories -- static ancillary data are data that do not change during the mission while dynamic ancillary data require periodic updates in time frames ranging from seasonally to daily.
 Static data include parameters such as permanent masks (land / water / forest / urban / mountain), the grid cell average elevation and slope derived from a DEM, permanent open water fraction, and soils information (primarily sand and clay fraction).
-All of the static ancillary data will be resampled to the same 3, 9, and 36-km SMAP EASE grids as the output products, and will be available to any algorithm or end user who needs them.
+All of the static ancillary data are resampled to the same 3, 9, and 36-km SMAP EASE grids as the output products and will be available to any algorithm or end user who needs them.
 The dynamic ancillary data include land cover, surface roughness, precipitation, vegetation parameters, and effective soil temperatures.
-Although most ancillary data are by definition external to SMAP, the SMAP HiRes radar will provide key pieces of information to the L2_SM_P algorithms including the open water fraction and the frozen ground flag (see L2_SM_A and L3_FT_A ATBDs).
+Although most ancillary data are by definition external to SMAP, originally the SMAP radar was planned to provide key pieces of information to the L2\SM\P algorithms including the open water fraction and the frozen ground flag (see L2\SM\A, L3\FT\A, and L3\FT\P ATBDs).
 While the exact types of ancillary datasets needed are specific to a given retrieval algorithm, all standard L2/3 products require some ancillary datasets to meet the specified retrieval accuracies.

-Table 6 lists the fourteen ancillary data parameters identified as required by one or more of the SMAP product algorithms along with the primary source of information for that parameter (in all cases, there are alternative options for these parameters from climatological data sets, forecast models, or data sets acquired in past or current missions).
+Table 7 lists the fourteen ancillary data parameters identified as required by one or more of the SMAP product algorithms along with the primary source of information for that parameter (in all cases, there are alternative options for these parameters from climatological data sets, forecast models, or data sets acquired in past or current missions).
 The choice of which ancillary data set to use for a particular SMAP product is based on a number of factors, including its availability and ease of use, its inherent error and resulting impact on the overall soil moisture or freeze/thaw retrieval accuracy, and its compatibility with similar choices made by the SMOS mission.
 Latency, spatial resolution, temporal resolution, and global coverage are also important.
 The choice of a primary source for each of the fourteen ancillary data parameters is fully documented in individual SMAP Ancillary Data Reports which are available to the user community (these data reports are included in the list of SMAP Reference Documents at the front of this ATBD - see also http://smap.jpl.nasa.gov/science/dataproducts/ATBD/).